shriv/jekyll-now/_posts/2019-08-02-R-for-geospatial.md

   - Routing along the street network with graph algorithms or API calls
   - Aggregating geospatial street network metadata including spatial flows

+In the last section of this review, I try to highlight other packages that are interesting or useful though they're not described in any detail.

 ## stplanr
-A transport planning utility developed by Robin Lovelace.
-According to the vignette, **stplanr** facilitates common transport planning tasks including:
+An acronynm for Sustainable Transport PLANning in R, **stplanr** is a transport planning utility developed by Robin Lovelace.
+The package has several unique value propositions which can be split into core data, functions and analyses.

+### Data
+The package’s core functions are structured around 3 common types of spatial transport data:

+- Origin-destination (OD) data, which report the number of people travelling between origin-destination pairs.
+This type of data is not explicitly spatial (OD datasets are usually represented as data frames) but represents movement over space between points in geographical space.
+An example is provided in the flow dataset.
+- Line data, one dimensional linear features on the surface of the Earth.
+These are typically stored as a SpatialLinesDataFrame.
+- Route data are special types of lines which have been allocated to the transport network.
+Routes typically result from the allocation of a straight ‘desire line’ allocated to the route network with a route_ function.
+Route network represent many overlapping routes.
+All are typically stored as SpatialLinesDataFrame.

+### Functions

-- downloading and cleaning transport datasets
+- Downloading and cleaning transport datasets
-- creating geographic ‘desire lines from origin-destination (OD) data
+- Creating geographic 'desire lines' OD data
-- route assignment, via the SpatialLinesNetwork class
-- interfacing to routing services such as CycleStreets.net
+- Routing: via the SpatialLinesNetwork class or API calls to services such as CycleStreets.net
-- calculation of route segment attributes such as bearing and aggregate flow
+- Calculating route segment attributes such as bearing and aggregate flow
-- `travel watershed’ (catchment area) analysis

-### Routing
+**stplanr** supports a large number of spatial datasets including Origin-Destination data.
+The package contains a lot of functionality to wrangle spatial objects, street networks and spatial flows.
+Spatial flows between origins and destinations are a particular niche of this package since flow analysis is the central element of transport modelling.

+Since **stplanr** holds itself as a transport planning package, evaluating routing options for different transport modes is another core feature.
+The package provides oneliner functions to get routing information from several APIs.
+In addition, there is a handy batch processing function that can manage many routing API calls.

-### Transport planning
+### Analyses: Transport modelling
 **stplanr** is intended as a complementary tool to the more intensive transport modelling packages like **SUMO**.
 At a basic level, transport modelling starts with the Four Stage Transport Model.

 | Four Stage transportation model|